-- Sustainable site and building design and construction techniques in new development that reduce energy and water consumption, and improve air quality, water quality, and waste management should be encouraged and promoted. - In addition to the protection and enhancement of trees and other natural features in the Greenlands and Major Parks & Open Space designations, additional trees should be planted on sites and public streets as part of the development process. - Pedestrian, cycling, and transit should be promoted to encourage alternatives to automobile use.
+- a.
+Sustainable site and building design and construction techniques in new development that reduce energy and water consumption, and improve air quality, water quality, and waste management should be encouraged and promoted. - b.
+In addition to the protection and enhancement of trees and other natural features in the Greenlands and Major Parks & Open Space designations, additional trees should be planted on sites and public streets as part of the development process. - c.
+Pedestrian, cycling, and transit should be promoted to encourage alternatives to automobile use. - d.
+The use of recycled materials for building construction is encouraged. - e.
+Construction of solar-ready buildings should be encouraged including consideration of required roof loads, as appropriate. - f.
+Use LID techniques in the site design process to reduce impermeable surfaces and stormwater runoff.